Thornliebank railway station

-Thornliebank railway station is a railway station in the village of Thornliebank, East Renfrewshire, Greater Glasgow, Scotland.
-The station is managed by ScotRail and is on the Glasgow South Western Line (East Kilbride branch).
+Thornliebank railway station is a railway station serving the village of Thornliebank, Greater Glasgow on the East Kilbride–Glasgow Central line.
+The station is managed by ScotRail, which provides all services at the station.

 History

 The station was opened by the Busby Railway on 1 October 1881.

 There was a ticket office located on the down (Glasgow bound) platform, but was destroyed by vandals in 1983.

 Services

 The station has a half-hourly service in each direction (including Sundays) to Glasgow Central and East Kilbride.